indiesoftby/defold-liveupdate-reszip/README.md

 In short, HTML5 games should load **as fast as possible**!

 The possible solution is to split resources in the Defold game into two parts: all resources required for the first level of your game plus *the rest resources*.
-The game loads the rest while players are playing the first level.
+The game loads the rest resources while players are playing the first level.
 Defold has the [LiveUpdate](https://defold.com/manuals/live-update/) feature that we can use to implement this idea.

 This project aims to demonstrate the usage of LiveUpdate for HTML5 games.
 It contains:
 1. The `liveupdate_reszip.reszip` module that loads and extracts the missing resources.